ABOUT US

 • Publishing books on dyslexia

-We have developed and implemented educational programs that provide resources and support to individuals with dyslexia so that they can reach their full potential.
-This includes providing resources to teachers, owners of schools, heads of schools, universities and corporate institutes so that they can better understand and address the needs of individuals with dyslexia.
+We have developed and implemented educational programs that provide resources and support to individuals with dyslexia and related learning differences so that they can reach their full potential.
+This includes providing resources to teachers, owners of schools, heads of schools, universities and corporate institutes so that they can better understand and address the needs of individuals with learning differences.

 We do this by providing: